Changes to your registration details

 Our rules require that we publish your full name, registered address and whether you are female or male.

-It is important that you update us if your details change.
+It is important that you update the register if your details change.
 This is to make sure we include up-to-date practice details on our website, and also write to you at your registered practice address (this is the main practice address that we hold for you).

-You can add/ amend address details by signing into the portal.
-Once signed in go to the My Practices tab.
+You can add or change these details by signing into the portal.

 We do this as a guard against fraud and also because we are a small organisation with limited resources.